A busy service area with a large building, located off the busy A14 road.

 In 2016, work started on a new project to upgrade the A14, utilising the protected empty zone.
 The new road will have a larger junction at Swavesey, marginally increasing the journey time from the road to the services.
 In 2018, it was announced that Highways England intended to open the new road as a motorway.
 This would mean that Cambridge services would need to commit to meeting the standards of either an MSA or an MRA.
 In practice it already provides the required facilities and would just need to commit to doing so in contract.

-As of October 2019 it appears the plan to open the upgraded road as a motorway has been dropped, meaning Cambridge services can continue as it has done as a regular A-road service area.
+In October 2019 the plan to open the upgraded road as a motorway was been dropped, meaning Cambridge services can continue as it has done as a regular A-road service area.

 Brampton Hut (12 miles)